ayhe22/recipes-analysis/README.md

 The previous bivariate analysis (involving recipe time vs calories) was intriguing, so I decided to perform a similar grouped analysis on all columns in the dataset.
 Again, I split the data based on whether or not a recipe required more than 35 minutes, storing this information in a column titled `above_avg_min`; this column took on the value "Yes" if a recipe's length was >35 minutes, and "No" if a recipe's length was ≤35 minutes.
 Next, I grouped by this new `above_avg_min` column and used the mean function to aggregate the data:

+# TODO: FINISH THIS

 ### Imputation

 In this dataset, the only missing values were found in the `avg_rating` column.
 As discussed in the data cleaning steps, these values make sense for the data: if a recipe was posted to the site but did not receive any ratings from users, then there would be no average rating value.
 Therefore, I decided not to imputate any values in this column.

 ## Framing a Prediction Problem

+My model will try to predict **the number of calories in a recipe**; since the number of calories is a continuous numeric variable, this is a regression problem.
+As such, the metric I'll be using to evaluate the model's effectiveness is the **Mean Squared Error(MSE)** on the test data (after performing a train-test split on the current dataset).
+MSE will allow me to evaluate how far my model's predictions are from the true values, while also avoiding a model that overfits to the training data.

 ## Baseline Model